Maxxis MTB Tire Guide: How To Pick in 2023

 5. Tread pattern selection from the few options remaining

 By this point, only a couple of tire treads should be up for debate now.
 This is a choice largely depending on the trail surfaces you find yourself on mostly.
-Rock slabs, loamy dirt, root carpets or hard pack dirt.
-The choice is yours, and Maxxis has treads designed to perform on each.

 6. Get the correct tire size for the wheel at hand

-Of course, correct tire size is important too.
-But unless you’re looking for a very specific tire width above all else, this isn’t a main priority.
 Most Maxxis tires are available in the common diameters 27.5″ and 29″ and tire width is largely dictated by riding discipline.
 So they come in the appropriate width ranges anyway.

 Similar Posts